ssempervirens/adenosine/notes/ipld_car_explore.md

-Thie CAR format used for repository exports is compatible with IPLD.
+The CAR format used for repository exports is compatible with IPLD.
 This means the generic `ipfs` command-line tool (aka, [kubo](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-dag)) can be used to import and explore the tree contents.